janka/artisanBashCompletion/README.md

 This adds bash completion for Laravel 4s artisan CLI.

-- Put "listForBash.php" in app/commands/ and register it in app/start/artisan.php
+- Put "listForBash.php" in app/commands/ and register it in app/start/artisan.php with `Artisan::add(new listForBash);`

 - Make artisan executable with `chmod +x artisan`